Fixitfetish/fpga_potpourri/VHDL/dspcore2/doc/signed_preadd_mult1add1.md

 The DSP48E is used in Ultrascale(+) devices and has the following features
 * 27x18 Multiplication, 27-bit XA and XB, 18-bit Y
 * 27-bit Preadder
-* 48-bit accumulator and output register width
+* 48-bit accumulator/output register width

 ### DSP58

 Reference: [Xilinx/AMD - Versal ACAP DSP Engine (AM004)](https://docs.amd.com/r/en-US/am004-versal-dsp-engine)

-With Versal ACAP the new DSP58 has been introduced.
-The main changes to the previous DSP48E in respect to the SIGNED_PREADD_MULT1ADD1 module are
+With Versal ACAP the DSP58 has been introduced.
+The main changes to the previous DSP48E in respect to this module are
 * 27x24 Multiplication, 27-bit XA and XB, 24-bit Y
 * additional product negation within multiplier
-* 58-bit accumulator and output register width
+* 58-bit accumulator/output register width